DinaButko/image-recognition-app/README.md

 ## 📚 Overview:

 This is a simple image recognition application.
-Th trained model (model.tflite) takes an image as an input and predict the class of image from 0 to 5.
+The trained model (model.tflite) takes an image as an input and predict the class of image from 0 to 5.
 Dataset is from https://www.kaggle.com/datasets/puneet6060/intel-image-classification

 ## 💡 Instructions how to build a model: